Agneta Matthes: Start-ups

 Matthes and van Marken, who was called a welfare engineer by his contemporaries, developed a premium wage system for his factory workers of the Nederlandsche Gist & Spiritusfabriek NV (1869), under which all employees could receive bonuses of two to 20 percent of their salary in addition to their basic salary "for good work and because of zeal".
 The company paid up to ten percent of its profits as a dividend to its employees.
 In 1880, the engineer, Gerhard Knuttel, a grandnephew of van Marken, established a "Concerns van het Personeel" (human resources management), the first such institution in the Netherlands.
 Due to van Marken's health problems, François Gerard Waller, his nephew, was entrusted with the management of the factory in 1886.

 In 1873, Agneta Matthes founded her own business, the Delft perfume factory, Maison Neuve, where her husband acted pro forma as owner because of the legal issues.
 The factory used the ethanol by-product of the yeast production of Gist & Spiritusfabriek.

 Agneta concentrated on the perfume factory in the following years, and collaborated with the Delft porcelain manufacturer De Koninklijke Porceleyne Fles, which created perfume bottles for her products.
 She participated in international exhibitions, where her perfume brand, PMN (Parfumerie Maison Neuve), won several prizes and gained recognition for her company.
 She won the bronze medal of the 1878 on the Paris World's Fair.
 In Australia, her perfumes won first prize at the international perfume fair.
 She sold the company in 1886 with profit.
+In 2022, the trademark rights were reclaimed by Agneta’s family, who, under the leadership of Wibo Schepel and Birgitte Catijn Delisle, reintroduced the perfume brand as a niche fragrance in a limited edition.
+Notably, a year later, Van Marken’s original company, Royal DSM, merged with the Swiss family-owned Firmenich, a leading specialist in perfumes and beauty products, forming dsm-firmenich.

+True to Agneta’s pioneering spirit, Maison Neuve will be presented at the World Expo in Osaka, Japan, within the Dutch pavilion.
+Just as in 1880, during the first World Expo in the Asia-Pacific region, the brand will showcase its iconic, hand-painted Delft Blue bottles.
+For this special occasion, dsm-firmenich Master Perfumer Wessel-Jan Kos created the fragrance New Dawn—a stunning signature scent that highlights the innovation and creativity of Dutch entrepreneurship.